gitlabhq/omnibus-gitlab/doc/settings/dns.md

 # DNS settings **(FREE SELF)**

-While it is possible to run a GitLab instance using only IP addresses, it is often beneficial to use DNS as it is easier for users and is required for HTTPS.
+Although you can run a GitLab instance using only IP addresses, using DNS is:

+- Easier for users
+- Required for HTTPS

 Depending on the features you want to take advantage of, multiple DNS entries may be necessary.
+These DNS entries should be one of type:

+- A
+- AAAA
+- CNAME

-Any of these DNS entries should be of type A, AAAA, or CNAME.
-This depends on the underlying architecture of the instance you are using.
+The type depends on the underlying architecture of your instance.

 If you don't want to take advantage of the [Let's Encrypt integration](ssl.md#lets-encrypt-integration), none of these addresses need to be resolvable over the public internet.
 Only nodes that